abhigit-hub/base-mvp/README.md

 This repo is a sample application that implements **MVP** architecture using **RxJava2**, **Dagger2**, **Retrofit2**, **Room** and **Butterknife**.
 We use Retrofit and Room library for network calls and database operations respectively. _(Original App uses FastAndroidNetworking and GreenDao)_
+Another highlight is that we have also added **Data Persistency** which isn't available on the original app.

 ## Topics
 - [What does this app do?](#what-does-this-app-do)